Before becoming a doctor, I must remember the four goals of medicine in this time.

 - The relief of pain and suffering caused by maladies: it is necessary to differentiate between pain and suffering, considering that the former may be a hard thing to face, but suffering is not always understandable or visible to all.

-In addition of these things, I must also keep in mind how do patients feel.
+In addition to these things, I must also keep in mind how do patients feel.
 It may not be glamorous if some strange will upload a photo of their wounds or their abdominal stitch procedures without any express consent.

 Patients have a real life and a great matter in their minds when possibility of hospitalization exists for someone of them.
-I think they do not need our complex arguments nor a useless statement about symptoms and lab tests, but they need to be understood and healed.
+I think they do not need our complex arguments nor a useless statement about symptoms and lab tests, but to be understood and healed.

 It is time for talking with patients, not about rare and useless things, nor starting with medical issues, but about lifestyle, about dreams and hope, or another real thing.

 Time for considering the patient-doctor relationship almost romantically (in an idealistic way, I mean) went out.
 Time for finding many concerns in the training program and in our relationship with patients as alumni of a doctor—that time went out.
 I have believed that those physicians do not take many care of their patients beyond the biomedical issues.
 It might be true.